agrimrules/alexa-phill/README.md

 This app is just a proof of concept and will probably evolve into something completely different over time.

 ### Changelog
+v0.3.1: Fixing Indent in `README.md` and link in Credits
-v0.3.0: Adding the ability to Analyze speech sentiment v0.2.1: Fixing Indent in `README.md`
+v0.3.0: Adding the ability to Analyze speech sentiment based on FINN-165
+v0.2.1: Fixing Indent in `README.md`
 v0.2.0: Added RepeatIntent to basically repeat what it is told
 v0.1.0: Initial release with the `cash me outside easter egg`